wasanalowayed/CS-364-Project/README.md

 also in contactUs page fixing the header

-## Student name
+## Authors
-1- Sadeem Saad Alnfeisah
+- Sadeem Alnfeisah
-2-Wasan Salem Alowayed
+-Wasan Alowayed
-3-Samar Abdulaziz Almuhanna
+-Samar Almuhanna